kobucom/author/README-rep.md

 ## Source text

-Source text processed by Replacer is called passage-marked text.
+A source text file processed by Replacer is called passage-marked text.
-It is a source text intermixed with passage markers enclosed in two slashes (/.../)
+Text in the source is intermixed with passage markers enclosed in two slashes (/.../)

 A source file without passage markers can be passed to Replacer.
 Output is the same as the source file.